While Drunk Elephant might get your attention with its bright packaging and funky name, it’s what’s inside that has transformed this high-end brand.

 “[It] gives similar results to B-Hydra at a much more reasonable price.
 In fact, since I use it more liberally (because it’s cheaper), sometimes I feel like I have better results.”

 The Ordinary Hyaluronic Acid 2% + B5

-Made with an ultra-pure vegan form of hyaluronic acid, The Ordinary Hyaluronic Acid 2% + B5 is a respectable dupe for the B-Hydra serum popular with skincare fans, though some say the consistency is a little too thick to be a complete dupe.
+Made with an ultra-pure vegan form of hyaluronic acid, The Ordinary Hyaluronic Acid 2% + B5 is a decent dupe for the B-Hydra serum popular with skincare fans.
+However, some say the consistency is a little too thick to be a complete dupe.